 An obvious starting point for lowering your car insurance is buy a car classified in a low insurance band - your car dealer or vendor should be able to tell you this before you buy.
 It's always worth investigating your options as there can be significant differences in grouping even between models in the same range.

 Modified cars tend to attract higher premiums as they are seen as more attractive to thieves and more likely to be involved in accidents.
-For this reason high performance car insurance also tends to be more expensive.
+For this reason high performance car insurance also tends to be more expensive to insure.